Docmosis can help prepare a document for signing using signature services such as Adobe Sign.

 This is an instruction to Adobe Sign to place the name of "Signer number one" at this location.

-- The original template - Contains both Docmosis and Adobe Sign fields
+- Image one: The original template, which contains both Docmosis and Adobe Sign fields

-- The pdf document created by Docmosis - The Docmosis fields have been filled in and the adobe Sign fields have been left untouched
+- Image two: The PDF document created by Docmosis.
+The Docmosis fields have been filled in and the adobe Sign fields have been left untouched.

-- The ready to sign pdf - Submitted to Adobe Sign and emailed to signee
+- Image three: The ready-to-sign PDF, submitted to Adobe Sign and emailed to the signee

-- The final signed pdf - Completed by the signee
+- Image four: The final signed PDF, completed by the signee

 The second page of this example template shows some common fields types that can be inserted into the document to be completed during signing.